Pullman, Chicago: Politics

 In the 2016 presidential election, Pullman cast 3,123 votes for Hillary Clinton and cast 100 votes Donald Trump.
 Despite winning 94.92% of the vote, it was Clinton's 25th largest share of the vote by percentage in the 76 community areas she won in heavily Democratic Chicago.
 In the 2012 presidential election, Pullman cast 3,521 votes for Barack Obama and 77 votes for Mitt Romney.
 Despite winning 97.43% of the vote, it was Obama's 25th largest share of the vote by percentage in the 76 community areas he won in heavily Democratic Chicago.

 At the local level, Pullman is located in Chicago's 8th and 9th wards represented by Democratic Alderwoman Michelle Harris and Democratic Alderman Anthony Beale respectively.

 Transportation

 Pullman is served by two Metra Electric Line stations; Kensington/115th Street station and Pullman/111th Street station.
-Most Metra suburban express trains passing through the area stop at the 115th Street station, and only local train stop at the 111th Street station.
+Most Metra suburban express trains passing through the area stop at the 115th Street station, and only local trains stop at the 111th Street station.